sfrisk/webcomics-cms/content/comic/how-could-this-happen.md

             yells "I can see my life flashing before my eyes!"
         - panel: /assets/images/wenches-002-e.jpg
           transcript: >-
-            Horbin, bellow and off panel, is listing of the events in his life that are supposedly flashing before his eyes.
+            Horbin, below and off panel, is listing of the events in his life that are supposedly flashing before his eyes.
 "Virginal Elvin Maidens!
 Busty Tavern Wenches!
 All just begging for some hot halfling loving!"
 Veronica, standing to the right of the entrance to the lighthouse balcony, is rolling her eyes.
-"He fell, obviously," she says, answering the red haired man's earlier question.
         - panel: /assets/images/wenches-002-f.jpg
           transcript: >-
             Medium shot of the entrance to the balcony's entrance.
 The wizard is